 The impact of a gift to Clemson University is felt well beyond the borders of campus.

-A gift to the Will to Lead for Clemson is a gift to generations of bright, young minds.
+A gift to Clemson Forever is a gift to generations of bright, young minds.
 It's a gift to the future, not only of the University, but to the state of South Carolina and beyond.
 The students you help today are the leaders of tomorrow.
 The faculty who benefit from your gift are the innovators working on creative solutions to global problems.

 Read the stories on this page to learn about the impact that private gifts can have on students and faculty, through support for scholarships, endowed faculty positions, new facilities and student engagement opportunities.

 With key support from the Walmart Foundation and its U.S. Manufacturing Innovation Fund, Clemson University textile experts are working with the world’s most widely used fiber, polyester, to develop technologies that will make dyeing it more economical and environmentally friendly.
 READ THIS STORY »

 When Sam Cadden lost his life in a car accident the summer after his sophomore year, the Cadden family decided to turn their tragedy into something meaningful and purposeful, knowing that would best represent Sam.
 After thinking of how they could honor their beloved son, the couple made a significant gift toward a new addition to Clemson's campus, allowing their son's dream of leaving a lasting legacy on his school to become a reality.
 READ THIS STORY »

 Drake Loflin's '07, M.S.
 '10 husband, also a Clemson alum, tragically passed away in 2014.
 Because of his love for Clemson, Drake began working with the Office of Development later that year to establish a memorial endowment in his name.
 Thanks to the generous support of alumni and friends, his legacy will continue to live on through current and future Tigers.
 READ THIS STORY »